Agent215/Java_Learning_Kit/README.md

 my java 1 text book from community college. written by Chuck Herbert

-I have included all of the assingment, with my solutions from that semester.
+I have included all of the assingments, with my solutions from that semester.
 Information should be free.